Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition

 \section{Abstract}

-The machine learning security community has developed myriad defenses for evasion attacks over the past decade.
+Over the past decade, the machine learning security community has developed a myriad of defenses for evasion attacks.
 An understudied question in that community is: for whom do these defenses defend?
-In this work, we consider some common approaches to defending learned systems and whether those approaches may offer unexpected performance inequities when used by different sub-populations.
-We outline simple parity metrics and a framework for analysis that can begin to answer this question through empirical results of the fairness implications of machine learning security methods.
-Many methods have been proposed that can cause direct harm, which we describe as biased vulnerability and biased rejection.
-Our framework and metric can be applied to robustly trained models, preprocessing-based methods, and rejection methods to capture behavior over security budgets.
-We identify a realistic dataset with a reasonable computational cost suitable for measuring the equality of defenses.
-Through a case study in speech command recognition, we show how such defenses do not offer equal protection for social subgroups and how to perform such analyses for robustness training, and we present a comparison of fairness between two rejection-based defenses: randomized smoothing and neural rejection.
-We offer further analysis of factors that correlate to equitable defenses to stimulate the future investigation of how to assist in building such defenses.
-To the best of our knowledge, this is the first work that examines the fairness disparity in the accuracy-robustness trade-off in speech data and addresses fairness evaluation for rejection-based defenses.
+This work considers common approaches to defending learned systems and how security defenses result in performance inequities across different sub-populations.
+We outline appropriate parity metrics for analysis and begin to answer this question through empirical results of the fairness implications of machine learning security methods.
+We find that many methods that have been proposed can cause direct harm, like false rejection and unequal benefits from robustness training.
+The framework we propose for measuring defense equality can be applied to robustly trained models, preprocessing-based defenses, and rejection methods.
+We identify a set of datasets with a user-centered application and a reasonable computational cost suitable for case studies in measuring the equality of defenses.
+In our case study of speech command recognition, we show how such adversarial training and augmentation have non-equal but complex protections for social subgroups across gender, accent, and age in relation to user coverage.
+We present a comparison of equality between two rejection-based defenses: randomized smoothing and neural rejection, finding randomized smoothing more equitable due to the sampling mechanism for minority groups.
+This represents the first work examining the disparity in the adversarial robustness in the speech domain and the fairness evaluation of rejection-based defenses.